 - Help patients set a regular time and place to do home practice.

-Ask your patients or their caregivers if there is a stress-free and distraction-free spot they can go and practice.
+Ask your patients or their caregivers if there is an stress-free and distraction-free spot they can go and practice.
 This might be in their home, or even a local library.
-If your patients are using the Constant Therapy app to practice, have them make sure their practice space always has an internet connection so their smartphone or tablet can download and keep track of their task progress.
+If your patients are using the Constant Therapy app to practice, have them make sure their practice space always has an internet connection so their smartphone, Chromebook, or tablet can download and keep track of their task progress.
 The same principle applies to time and day.
 Encourage your patients to find a regular time each day or week to go to their practice spot.
 By creating habit and making practice part of a regular and familiar routine, therapy is more likely to occur.

 - Explain how to deal with therapy frustration.